 Impact of not complying to RBI Rules on NBFCs

-RBI has canceled several NBFC license in the year 2016 in India which were fraudulently pretending to be as NBFC.
+RBI has cancelled several Online NBFC license in India in the year 2016 which were fraudulently pretending to be as NBFC.
 Many entities promise loans to the needy people at lower rates and collect money from them when the process charges for the loans/advances they vanish along with the collected money.
-Reportedly, RBI canceled the license of nearly 26 Non-Banking Financial Companies who were involved in such activities.
+Reportedly, RBI cancelled the license of nearly 26 Non-Banking Financial Companies who were involved in such activities.

 Where to file an appeal against NBFC License Cancellation?

 NBFCs can file an appeal under sub-section (7) of Section 45-IA of RBI Act, 1934 to the Department of Financial Services, that is to the Appellate authorities.
 The request has to be filed within 30 days from the receipt of the order, and to file a Writ Petition for the same under Article 226, NBFCs can reach the High Court.

 Following are the steps you need to ensure before filing an appeal against the cancellation of NBFC license: